 The American Heart Association is devoted to saving people from heart disease and stroke - America's No. 1 and No. 4 killers.
 We team with millions of volunteers to fund innovative research, fight for stronger public health policies, and provide lifesaving tools and information to prevent and treat these diseases.
 The Dallas-based association is the nation's oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
 To learn more or join us, call 1-800-AHA-USA1 or any of our offices around the country, or visit heart.org.

 About Beaumont Health System

-Beaumont Health System is a three-hospital regional health system with 1,726 licensed beds, more than 14,000 full-time equivalent employees and nearly 3,100 physicians, including 500 employed physicians in the Beaumont Medical Group and more than 2,600 private-practice physicians.
-It is Oakland County's largest employer.
-In addition to its hospitals in Royal Oak, Troy and Grosse Pointe, Beaumont has 54 community-based sites of care including medical centers in Oakland, Macomb and Wayne counties, family practice and internal medicine practices, five nursing centers, home care services and hospice..
+Beaumont Health System is a three-hospital regional health system with 1,778 licensed beds, more than 14,000 full-time equivalent employees and nearly 3,100 physicians, including 500 employed physicians in the Beaumont Medical Group and more than 2,600 private-practice physicians.
+In addition to its hospitals in Royal Oak, Troy and Grosse Pointe, Beaumont has 54 community-based sites of care including medical centers in Oakland, Macomb and Wayne counties, family practice and internal medicine practices, five nursing centers, home care services and hospice.
+The Beaumont Research Institute has 1,100 active research studies with more than 82,000 participants.
+Beaumont is the exclusive clinical teaching site for the Oakland University William Beaumont School of Medicine.
 Visit Beaumont on the web at www.beaumont.edu.